-London was not the only significant Roman city in Britain, and the Roman road network was extensive.
-However, as the first crossing point of the largest river – and being a relatively short distance from the channel ports leading to the continent, London was an obvious focal point.
+London’s prominence grew during the Roman period.
+As the first crossing point of the largest river – and being a relatively short distance from the channel ports leading to the continent, London was an obvious focal point.
+The Roman road network was extensive but soon included the radial arms towards the major cities of Britain which we recognise to this day.

 The coaching era saw the development of transport routes to and from London as a serious business.
 Entrepreneurs such as William Chaplin built their wealth.
 Chaplin had in early days been a coachman himself, but he rose to be the largest coach proprietor in England and Member of Parliament for Salisbury.
 27 mails left London every night, and of these Chaplin horsed fourteen for various distances.
 He is reported to have owned nearly 2,000 horses.
 Like the railway termini which followed, the coaching companies boasted impressive hostelries, such as the “Swan with two Necks” and the “Spread Eagle” owned by Chaplin.